-PW [00:19:24] La Quena is a, it was a restaurant on Commercial Drive.
-And so we had guest speakers and, you know, it was, it was great.
-And, it was a, it was much different in that most of the people that were involved, it was because they were totally committed to social justice and to making things better for workers and especially for nurses at the time.
-Now, I, I missed out on a lot of the fireworks because I actually made a decision.
+PW [00:19:24] La Quena it was a restaurant on Commercial Drive.
+We had guest speakers and it was great.
+It was much different in that most of the people that were involved, it was because they were totally committed to social justice and to making things better for workers and especially for nurses at the time.
+Now, I missed out on a lot of the fireworks because I actually made a decision.
 My partner and I decided to move to England because I wanted to pursue midwifery.
 So I missed the big 1989 strike.
-But at the time, our region, led by the activists in our region, Debra McPherson, Bernadette Stringer and Shirley Ross, these were some of my friends and we were considered rabble rousers.
-And we were starting to push back against what we thought was a very top-down union, and we wanted to have a union that really had more power to individual members.
+But at the time, our region, led by the activists in our region, Debra McPherson, Bernadette Stringer, Shirley Ross, these were some of my friends and we were considered rabble rousers.
+We were starting to push back against what we thought was a very top-down union.
+We wanted to have a union that really had more power to individual members.